prof. Charlotte Debbaut (PhD)

 Principal investigator - Biommeda

-Assistant professor, IBiTech-Biommeda, Engineering for Health
+Associate professor, IBiTech-Biommeda, Engineering for Health

 IBiTech-Biommeda is a research group in the field of biomedical engineering.
 Its core expertise focuses on computational and experimental modelling of biofluids, tissue and medical device mechanics as tools for personalized medicine.
 Hereby, research at Biommeda typically starts from clinically relevant questions in order to support and valorize a better understanding and diagnosis of pathophysiological problems, patient-specific treatment planning, and the design of medical devices.

 Within Biommeda, prof. Debbaut focuses on the use of computational biomechanics as a tool for personalized medicine in two main research areas: cancer and minimally invasive procedures.
 The cancer-related research includes topics on locoregional drug delivery to study the mass transport of drugs, e.g. in order to optimize and personalize transarterial therapies for liver cancer and intraperitoneal chemotherapy for peritoneal carcinomatosis.
 Also the mass transport in the lymphatic system is being investigated in order to better understand and treat lymphedema (potential side effect of breast cancer surgery and radiation therapy).
 Other topics include the biophysics of tumorous tissues and the development of planning tools in support of minimally invasive interventions, such as robot-assisted partial nephrectomy procedures for kidney cancer and catheter-guided interventions in the brain.